 ALEXIS ROSENFELD / SCIENCE PHOTO LIBRARY ALEXIS ROSENFELD / SCIENCE PHOTO LIBRARY

-Blue-spotted stingray (Taeniura lymma) swimming along the seabed.
+Blue-spotted stingray (Taeniura lymma) burying itself in sand on the seabed.
 This ray, also known as the blue-spotted fantail ray, inhabits the oceans of the Indo-Pacific.
 It spends most of its time buried in the sand or under ledges.
-It breathes through spiracles that are located below its eyes.
-Two poisonous stings near the end of its tail are used in defence.
+It breathes through spiracles (black area, lower left) that are located below its eyes.
+Two poisonous stings near the end of its tail (upper right) are used in defence.

 Model release not required.
 Property release not required.